Knowledge Base

 Can teams use custom integrations?

 Yes.
-C2PA Signer can support custom workflows for CMS, DAM, internal dashboards, branded extensions and team-specific provenance reports.
+ProvSeal can support custom workflows for CMS, DAM, internal dashboards, branded extensions and team-specific provenance reports.

 Still have questions?

-For implementation questions, certificate behavior, enterprise workflows or product support, contact the C2PA Signer team.
+For implementation questions, certificate behavior, enterprise workflows or product support, contact the ProvSeal team.